batect/batect/README.md

 ```
 $ ./batect --list-tasks
 Available tasks:
-- say-hello: Say hello to the nice person reading the batect README
+- say-hello: Say hello to the nice person reading the Batect README
 ```

-Take a look at the [sample projects](https://batect.dev/SampleProjects.html) for more examples.
+Take a look at the [sample projects](https://batect.dev/docs/getting-started/sample-projects/) for more examples.

 ## Getting started